BenBurge/benburge/README.md

 ## 👨‍💻 About Me
 I am a developer based in Utah, with a strong interest in C# and systems as a whole.
 I am always eager to learn new things and improve my skills, whether it’s through personal projects, contributing to open-source, or collaborating with others.

-- 🌱 I’m currently attempting to start a business on the side.
 - 💼 I’m working at Associated Food Stores.

 ## 🌟 Featured Projects